In this article we will look at:

 Chronic insomnia: this type lasts for months, and sometimes years and thus is a long-term pattern of difficulty sleeping.
 A person can be said to be suffering from chronic insomnia if he has difficulty staying asleep for at least three nights per week for three months or longer.
 The causes of chronic insomnia can be many.

-Onset insomnia: is a condition when person struggles to fall asleep every night.
+Onset insomnia: is a condition when a person struggles to fall asleep every night.

 - Maintenance insomnia: is a condition where a person has trouble staying asleep or difficulty in falling asleep once they suddenly wake up.